Liability Act --

 The Gun-Free-Zone Liability Act meets this challenge head on.

-The bill respects private property rights and allows anyone to declare a "gun-free zone."
+The bill respects private property rights and allows anyone to declare a make-believe "gun-free zone."
 There is no cost to government.
-It simply attaches liability if a well-intentioned but fraudulent gun-free zone causes harm.
+It simply attaches liability if a well-intentioned but fraudulent "gun-free zone" causes harm.